WhirlWolf/Show-Tracker/README.md

 ## 🚀 Get Started
 1.  **Install Tasker** from the Google Play Store.
 2. Click the **"Import Taskernet"** badge above.
-3. Follow the in-app setup to add your shows.
+3. Follow the setup instructions to add your shows.

 > 💡 **Tip:** For reliable notifications, ensure tasker has notification permission and is excluded from battery optimizations.